-The Texas Education Agency (TEA) is required by law (Texas Education Code, Title 2, Subtitle G, Chapter 38, Subchapter A, §38.013-38.014) to make available to each Texas school district one or more coordinated school health (CSH) programs.
+The Texas Education Agency (TEA) is required by law (Education Code, Section 38.013-38.014) to make available to each Texas school district one or more coordinated school health programs.

 Each program is designed to prevent obesity, cardiovascular disease, and type 2 diabetes in elementary school, middle school, and junior high school students.
 Each program must coordinate health education, including oral health education, physical education and physical activity, nutrition services, and parental involvement.

 Read more about TEA's Approved Coordinated School Health Programs.